"Wrong place, right people" - heroes of the French train shooting

 Briton Chris Norman, who helped the Americans overpower the gunman, said: "Without Spencer we'd all be dead."

-(Additional reporting by Lucien Libert and Chine Labbe in Paris, Laila Kearney in New York and Fiona Ortiz in Chicago; Writing by Andrew Callus; Editing by Andrea Ricci and James Dalgleish)
+(Additional reporting by Lucien Libert, Alex Dobuzinskis in Los Angeles, Laila Kearney in New York City, Fiona Ortiz in Chicago and Chine Labbe in Paris; Writing by Andrew Callus; Editing by Robin Pomeroy)